SvenGroot/Ookii.CommandLine.Cpp/docs/Scripts.md

 doesn't offer any features that manually writing code doesn't, it's just a more convenient way to do it.

+For information on how to generate these files as part of your build process, [see here](#including-the-scripts-in-your-build-process).

 ## Argument attributes

 To generate an argument parser, you must create a struct or class that contains your arguments.